s09g/search_engine/ngram/README.md

 ## N-Gram Model

 + A real-time auto completion function on web page, as a searching hint for user
-+ Run two mapreduce jobs to build N Gram library and generated language model based on probability statistics; stored the data into MySQL
++ Run two mapreduce jobs to build N Gram library and generated language model based on probability statistics; stored the result into MySQL

 ---